2009 Boko Haram uprising: Maiduguri

-On 28 July, Army soldiers reportedly launched an offensive on the compound of sect leader Mohammed Yusuf and a nearby mosque used by his followers in the Borno state capital of Maiduguri.
-Troops shelled Mohammed Yusuf's home in the city after Yusuf's followers barricaded themselves inside.
+On 28 July army soldiers reportedly launched an offensive on the compound of sect leader Mohammed Yusuf and a nearby mosque used by his followers in Maiduguri.
+Troops shelled Yusuf's home in the city after Yusuf's followers barricaded themselves inside.
 Shots rained across the city.

 On 30 July, Nigerian security forces killed 100 Boko Haram militants in fighting in Maiduguri.
 Security forces fought their way into a mosque occupied by militants, raking the interior with machine gun fire.
-Elsewhere, Military and Police forces engaged militants in house-to-house fighting.
+Elsewhere, military and police forces engaged militants in house-to-house fighting.
 It was initially reported that Boko Haram vice-chairman Abubakar Shekau had been killed, but he was later reported alive.
 Nigerian policemen were also killed.
 After the government declared Maidguri to be secured, Nigerian forces began setting up mortar positions to shell the remaining enemy compound.

 On 30 July, Yusuf was captured by the military and handed over to the police at the police headquarters in Maiduguri.
 Police officers summarily executed Yusuf inside the compound in full view of public onlookers.
 Police officials initially claimed that either Yusuf was shot while trying to escape or died of wounds sustained during a gun battle with the military.
 The police also executed other Boko Haram suspects, including Yusuf's father-in-law, outside the police headquarters.

 On 2 August, a group of women and children abducted by Boko Haram were found locked in a house in Maiduguri.
 The military said a total of 700 people were killed in Maiduguri during the clashes.
 The Red Cross later said that it had taken 780 bodies from the streets of the city to be buried in mass graves.